mlemmer/mlemmer.org-pelican/content/pages/dissertation.md

 ### License

-Released under the Creative Commons Attribution-ShareAlike 4.0 International license by Morgan Lemmer-Webber 2021
+Dissertation documents and text are released under the Creative Commons Attribution-ShareAlike 4.0 International license by Morgan Lemmer-Webber 2021.

 ### Links to Full Text